wmolina-cyber/azure-part2/README.md

 ![33](https://github.com/user-attachments/assets/01f643fb-4655-4a99-8faa-8dfd93343ff1)

 ---
-## Conclusion
+## Future part
 This concludes Part 2 of the Azure Computing and Networking Lab.
 In this segment, I successfully connected to my virtual machine, utilized Wireshark to analyze ICMP traffic, and gained insights into network behavior within Azure's virtual network environment.
+In the next lab, I'll observe and analyze different types of network traffic such as SSH, DHCP, DNS, and RDP using Wireshark.